manideepc/Bird-Species-Identifiaction-from-Image/README.md

 # Bird-Species-Identifiaction-from-Image
-Now a day some bird species are being found rarely and if found classification of bird species prediction is difficult.
+Now a days some bird species are being found rarely and if found classification of bird species prediction is difficult.
 Naturally, birds present in various scenarios appear in different sizes, shapes, colors, and angles from human perspective.
 Besides, the images present strong variations to identify the bird species more than audio classification.
 Also,